Maple-Date Bars by Diabetic Foodie

 Shelby has many wonderful recipes and I really enjoy her site.
 From this past #SundaySupper, she made Asparagus and Proscuitto Bundles one of my favorite quick appetizers.

-She has other recipes like Salmon Quinoa Patties with Lemon-Caper Tarter Sauce that looks so enticing.
+She has other recipes like Salmon Quinoa Patties with Lemon-Caper Tartar Sauce that looks so enticing.
 What is impressive about her site is that she includes all the nutritional values for each recipe.

 What caught my eye though, a couple of weeks ago were these lovely looking Maple-Date Bars.
 I had some dates in the pantry and hadn’t had a date bar for so long.
-They enticed me to try to them plus I wanted a homemade treat for Amber’s lunchbox.
+They enticed me to try them plus I wanted a homemade treat for Amber’s lunchbox.

-Thanks Shelby for letting me share this with all my readers!!!
+Thanks, Shelby for letting me share this with all my readers!!!

-- 1-3/4 cups finely chopped pitted medjool dates
+- 1-3/4 cups finely chopped pitted Medjool dates

-- ¾ cup water
+- 3/4 cup water

-- ⅓ cup pure maple syrup
+- 1/3 cup pure maple syrup

 - 1 teaspoon lemon zest

 - 1 cup all-purpose flour